JohnnyCarlo/guanqiaoqu.github.io/_pages/cv.md

 Education
 ======
 * B.S. in School of Electronics and Information Engineering, Harbin Institute of Technology (HIT), 2016-2020
-* M.S. in School of Electronics and Information Engineering, Harbin Institute of Technology (HIT), 2020-2022
+* M.Eng. in School of Electronics and Information Engineering, Harbin Institute of Technology (HIT), 2020-2022

 Awards